Manitoba’s Judgment of Payday Loans Ignores Reason, Commerce

 What is “Just and Reasonable?”

 310-LOAN, according to the authors, clearly explains their fee structure to customers before any agreements are signed.
 They also verify that customers are actively employed as opposed to depending upon pensions or social assistance.
 That is a reasonable way to treat one’s payday loan customers, it would seem.
-Furthermore, 310-LOAN will not accept applicants who already have more than two NSF transactions in their recent banking history or more than one outstanding payday loan with another lender.
-They accept applicants who can reasonably repay their payday loans.
+Furthermore, 310-LOAN will not accept consumers who already have more than two NSF transactions in their recent banking history or more than one outstanding payday loan with another lender.
+They accept consumers who can reasonably repay their payday loans.
 Such is a protection for both the consumer and the payday loan company.
 Just and reasonable care is taken that neither party is exploited.

 Who Uses Payday Loans?